hemanthsaik/demo-rep/README.md

 # demo-rep

-it is a demo repositary
+it is a demo repositary where i started learning git